mattriley/agile-avatars/README.md

 Initialisation is the process of making the application ready to launch and involves:

-- Loading configuration,
+- Loading configuration.
-- Composing modules,
+- Composing modules.
-- Invoking startup procedures, and
-- Returning the initialised modules / the integrated application.
+- Returning the composed modules / the integrated application.

 Launching the application involves invoking the _root_ component (which in turn invokes many other subcomponents) and appending it to the DOM.
 Separating the concern of initialising from launching provides: